 September is upon us.
 In many parts of the world, this means a new school year, new classes, new students, and new ideas.

 The NBS library is a great resource for curriculum building.
 Here, we highlight some of the articles and media that can be easily be integrated into business courses.
 We release new materials every month, and we’re also organizing workshops for educators.
 Sign up for our Researcher Update newsletter to stay up to date.

 For Introductory Classes, the Basics of Business Sustainability

 NBS’s “Basics” series is a continuously expanding resource.
 Each piece is written or reviewed by an expert.
 A selection is below.

 Social sustainability often gets less attention than environmental sustainability.
 But it’s just as important.

 We live in challenging times.
-Start your class by contextualizing it within world events.
+To address modern issues, we need to think differently.
 Here are some recent articles with that focus.

 Are you an expert on a topic in business sustainability?
 Do you teach something that we haven’t covered?
 Reach out to email@example.com to ask about how you can help us produce frontier content.

 Around the world, business school sustainability centres advance sustainability research, teaching, and outreach.
 In June, they’ll gather at the Sustainability Centres Community Workshop.

 Business school sustainability centres are an essential part of meeting today’s sustainability challenges.
 The NBS Sustainability Centres Community exists to connect and support these centres in their work.
 It’s a network of almost 200 centres, at universities on every continent but Antarctica.